Bill Of The Month: $4,836 Charge For Laughing Gas During Childbirth Is No Joke

 Resolution: When Kerrschneider saw she had been billed for anesthesia, she called the hospital repeatedly about the coding, wondering if the hospital had accidentally charged her for an epidural.
 She protested further when she discovered the high charge was simply for nitrous.
 She knew that the hospital where she works charges a flat fee of about $100 for the same thing.

 Kerrschneider's insurance company, Medica, said it refused to pay the $4,836 she was charged for nitrous oxide costs, citing "provider responsibility."
-That means Medica did not specifically judge the charge for nitrous to be too high, but that it had an agreed-upon rate for childbirth with Hudson Hospital, and total charges can't exceed that amount.
+That means that Medica did not specifically judge the charge for nitrous to be too high but that it had an agreed-upon rate for childbirth with Hudson Hospital and total charges can't exceed that amount.

-The hospital knocked the nitrous oxide charge down to the one-hour rate of $496 — still almost five times what her own hospital would charge.
+The hospital knocked the nitrous oxide charge down to the one-hour rate of $496 — still almost five times what Kerrschneider's own hospital would charge.

 Kerrschneider eventually gave up and accepted the reduced nitrous charge since she didn't want to further antagonize people in the region where she also works as a nurse midwife.
 Altogether for the care she and her son received for his birth, she was on the hook for deductibles and copayments that totaled $3,635.
 She paid it.